 Visiting a specialist precious-metal buyer in person would mean a journey across the county.
 Taunton, the nearest larger town with that kind of buyer, is around 27 miles away, close to a 45 minute drive each way, and that is before a volunteer's time and the insurance worry of carrying valuables are counted.

 A prepaid label removes the trip entirely.
-GoldPaid emails the Special Delivery label, the parcel is sent insured, and the return is insured as well if the charity decides not to accept.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+GoldPaid emails the Special Delivery label, the parcel is sent tracked and signed for, and the return is tracked and signed for as well if the charity decides not to accept.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 What a Yeovil charity shop should check before pricing donations